-Haydie Gooder is the Manager of Research and Partnerships, Centre for Just Places at Jesuit Social Services.
-With a PhD in Geography, Haydie has worked for over twenty-five years in interdisciplinary teams across university and community settings on research projects addressing social and environmental inequities, practices of decolonisation, place-based community building, and climate change adaptation.
+With a PhD in Geography, Haydie has worked for many years in interdisciplinary teams across university and community settings on research projects addressing social and environmental inequities, practices of decolonisation, place-based community building, and climate change adaptation.
 She has run a professional editing business since 2009, engaging with a range of contemporary research across the social sciences and arts.
-Haydie brings this eye for detail and skills in communication and research translation, along with her wide research experience and commitment to collaborative, grounded research and advocacy, to her position at the Centre for Just Places.
+Haydie brings this eye for detail and skills in research translation, along with her wide research experience and commitment to collaborative, grounded research and advocacy, to the Centre for Just Places.

 Katrina joined the Centre for Just Places in 2021, bringing experience in social and environmental policy research and project implementation to the role.
 Katrina has coordinated and contributed to a range of projects with the public and third-sector – from climate change adaptation to energy affordability.
 Katrina has a particular interest in the capacity of individuals and communities to develop locally responsive solutions to complex problems.
 Katrina continues to learn and develop her skills, and is passionate about research, action, and advocacy engaging with climate justice.
 Katrina has a Masters of Public Policy, and a Bachelor of Arts (Honours – Politics and International Studies).